sheebz/phantom-proxy/api.md

 ```

 ### end(callbackFn)
-It is important to call end when you are done using the proxy to terminate the underlying phantomjs process that is being driven.
+You should call end on the returned proxy object to ensure that phantomjs is properly shut down.

 ```javascript
 var phantomProxy = require('phantom-proxy').create(function(proxy){